lzwjava/lzwjava.github.io/original/2006-03-15-primary-school-en.md

 I cried secretly on the first day when participating in my first classes.
 But a few classmates around me noticed that.
 The reason I cried was the vulnerability and discomfort.
 The teacher and classmates were all new faces to me.
 I was 9 years old at that time.

 In 2006, there was a tsunami and earthquake in Indonesia.
-I donated all of my award money to this accident donation, initiated by my head teacher.
-Later, I even met an engineer from Indonesia when working as a contractor for a big bank.
+I donated all of my award money to the relief fund for this disaster, initiated by my head teacher, which amounted to 36.5 CNY.
+That was probably equivalent to one day's salary for my parents around that time.
+Later, I even met an engineer from Indonesia while working as a contractor for a major bank.

 This kind of memory is really good.
 I hope to recall more.